-The Delete verb has an optional ResponseCode attribute that is intended to communicate the payload that is expected in the response message to the Update request.
-The only possible value for the ResponseCode for Delete is ID (response payload is expected to be the Identifier of the object that was created).
+The Delete verb has an optional ResponseCode attribute that is intended to communicate the payload that is expected in the response message to the Update

 The Delete verb has a paired DeleteResponse verb that is used in the response message for each Delete EBM.
 The Response is expected to be provided by the target application only if the original request message explicitly requests a response by setting the ResponseCode attribute in the Delete message.
 The only allowed value for the ResponseCode is ID.